Norma Burgos

-Norma E. Burgos Andújar (born October 30, 1954) is a Puerto Rican politician who served as the Lieutenant Governor and the Secretary of State under Governor Pedro Rosselló from 1995 to 1999.
-She also served as a member of the Senate of Puerto Rico from 2000 to 2012.
+Norma E. Burgos Andújar (born October 30, 1954) is a Puerto Rican politician who currently serves as Chief of Staff of Puerto Rico since August 10, 2026.
+She had previously served as Puerto Rico’s Secretary of State under Governor Pedro Rosselló from 1995 to 1999 as well as a member of the Senate of Puerto Rico from 2000 to 2012.

 Early years and studies

 Norma Burgos Andújar was born in Chicago, Illinois, but raised in Puerto Rico.
 She studied at the University of Puerto Rico at Río Piedras, where she obtained both a bachelor's degree (cum laude) with a major in economy, and a master's degree (magna cum laude) from the University of Puerto Rico's Roberto Sánchez Vilella School of Public Administration.
 She continued postgraduate studies at the Georgia Institute of Technology and the National Center for Housing Management, where she obtained the title housing administrator.
 She is also a Licensed Professional Planner.

 Political career

 Burgos began her political career occupying several positions in the Municipality of San Juan, working for Mayors Carlos Romero Barceló and Hernán Padilla.
 She worked in areas like municipal administration, statistics, federal ruling, and others.